akushylun/FishPlaces/README.md

-# FishPlaces is a Java WEB project to find places for fishing on map in which were used Java, Spring, Hibernate, JSP
+# FishPlaces is a Java WEB project, in which the main goal is to find places for fishing by coordinates on the google map

+In this project were used next technologies Java, Spring, Hibernate, JSP